fanggu/njk/Price Label Printing Requirements.md

 retrieve the product information from CIN7 by date range, then list the them on the page for view and print.

 * print on A4 size paper
-* 25 price label per page
+* 25 price labels per page
 * price label size is 56mm x 36mm
+* able to export the price labels as PDF format
+* generate barcode image using barcode data

 ## Product information on the Label:
 1. styleCode (SKU)